 How we work

-We work to support and improve live performance, to make it fairer, more equal and inclusive.
+We are committed to developing and supporting the live performance sector to make it fairer, more equal and inclusive.

-We are an Arts Council England National Portfolio Organisation (2018-2022) and receive £106,985 per year.
-We are also a Key Arts Provider for Bristol City Council funded through their Imagination strand and receive £12,000 per year.
+We are an Arts Council England National Portfolio Organisation (2018-2022) and receive c£106,985 per year.
+We are also a Key Arts Provider for Bristol City Council funded through their Imagination strand and receive c£12,000 per year.
 This funding makes up 60% of our annual income.

 The majority of our income is spent on our key assets; our staff and the remainder is spent on our programme of work and our low overheads.

-We currently operate with 4 permanent roles (CEO, Creative Director, General Manager and Administrator) and 3 fixed term roles (Artist Support Activists).
+We currently operate with 3 permanent roles (CEO, General Manager and Administrator) and 2-3 fixed term roles (Artist Associates or Artist Support Activists).

 We are supported throughout the year by freelance roles who support specific strands of delivery (i.e. evaluation or communications)